Zettlr/zettlr-docs/docs/en/core/file-list.md

 If you drag a file outside of the app, you are able to share the file with other programs.
 To cancel this dragging-out, simply release the mouse over your app again.

-> To drag out a file into other applications, make sure to **hold the `Ctrl`-key or the `Alt`-key before dragging your file!** This will tell Zettlr that you don't want to move the file within Zettlr, but outside of the app.
+> To drag out a file into other applications, make sure to **hold the `Ctrl` key or the `Alt` key before dragging your file!** This will tell Zettlr that you don't want to move the file within Zettlr, but outside of the app.

 ## Search Heatmap